 We could really dig into the difficult start that saw the 21-year-old yellow-carded for a high tackle on Fiji flanker Kitione Salawa with less than 10 minutes on the clock.
 If it had been upgraded to red – and he was perhaps lucky it wasn’t – there might not have been too much to write about anyway.

-You’d easily fill an article on how the Leinster player handled that early setback, and a disappointing kick that sailed out on the full, with a performance that suggested he might well be the real deal.
+You’d easily fill an article on how the Leinster player handled that early setback and a disappointing kick that sailed out on the full with a performance which suggested he might well be the real deal.
 There was the couple of nice link-ups with Bundee Aki and Ciarán Frawley.
 The clever skip past Vuate Karawalevu after collecting a high ball.
 The awareness to spot Mack Hansen in an ocean of space and quickly execute a smart crossfield kick into the winger’s arms for Ireland’s fourth try.
 By the time Ireland were running in tries five, six, seven and eight across a dominant second half, Prendergast was floating across the turf.

 Prendergast grew increasingly influential as the game progressed.
 Dan Sheridan / INPHO Dan Sheridan / INPHO / INPHO